virtuozzo/cloudscripting-docs/docs/troubleshooting.md

 <center><p>![troubleshooting](img/troubleshooting.jpg)</p></center>

 !!! note
-    > <p style="padding-top: 10px;">The maximum log size is 1 MB.
-The log will be truncated or overwritten, if this limit is exceeded.</p>
+    The maximum log size is 1 MB.
+The log will be truncated or overwritten, if this limit is exceeded.

 Below, some tips are provided on how to edit custom information to the log.